-For details on general probe cleaning, refer to the information provided in the Vivid S60N/Vivid S70N User Manual.
+NOTE: For details on general probe cleaning, refer to the information provided in the Vivid S60N/Vivid supplied with the probe).

+S70N User Manual.

-For specific probe cleaning instructions, refer to the individual probe Users Manual (or care card supplied with the probe).
+NOTE: For specific probe cleaning instructions, refer to the individual probe Users Manual (or care card